wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

 (Sep.
-2026) Be a recipient of the AI Star Fellowship (11 billion KRW/10 researchers for 6 years)!
+2026) Be a recipient of the AI Top-Tier Early-Career Researcher Support (11 billion KRW/10 researchers for 6 years)!

 (Jul.
 2026) I organized and ran the DGIST Crypto Summer Camp during the first week of July!
 Members of [PAC Lab@DGIST](https://sites.google.com/view/pacl/home) helped A LOT.
 Changmin, Minki, Seongkwang, Yeongmin, and Jincheol gave lectures, and students from DGIST, KAIST, and Korea University actively participated.
 Thank you all so much!
 I plan to hold the event annually and make it more public and accessible (this time it was invitation-only and in Korean).
 I hope we can meet enthusiastic students again next year.